 How does it work?

-The 'how': As simple—or complex—as choosing one of approximately 50 Scribner Seminars.
+It's as simple—or complex—as choosing one of approximately 45 Scribner Seminars.

 The First-Year Experience begins in the summer prior to your first year, when you’ll

-choose one of approximately 50 Scribner Seminar offerings–each with no more than 16
+choose one of approximately 45 Scribner Seminar offerings, each with no more than

-students.
-What makes the choice complex isn’t the process.
-It’s the problem you’ll
+16 students.
+But what makes the choice complex isn’t the process; it’s the problem

-have in choosing among so many compelling topics, as well as how you approach the
+you’ll have in choosing among so many compelling topics, as well as how you approach

-choice: Do you choose what you’re best at?
+the choice.
+Do you choose what you’re best at?
 What you think you’ll major in?
-What you
+Or

-believe you should major in?
-Or something totally new and different—even risky?
-That’s
+something totally new and different—even risky?
+That’s your call.

 Held every fall semester for three hours per week, the Seminars join faculty and students in a critical examination of provocative issues based on the specific Seminar topic.
 A fourth hour is reserved for mentoring and cocurricular activities.
-The results may well be transformational: Encouraging students to think about the liberal arts as a whole, challenging preconceived notions of inquiry and knowledge, and examining issues from multiple perspectives.
-In essence, the Scribner Seminar is the means by which you’ll become an engaged interdisciplinary thinker.
+The results may well be transformational; these courses encourage students to think about the liberal arts as a whole, challenge preconceived notions of inquiry and knowledge, and examine issues from multiple perspectives.
+In essence, the Scribner Seminar is the means by which you’ll become an engaged, interdisciplinary thinker.